trevans24/angular-directives-lab/readme.md

 This will let us serve up our HTML and JS files without running into Cross Origin issues.
 <details>
   We need to do this since by default Chrome doesn't let us request another local file as an HTTP request.
-This prevents someone from fishing for a specifc file on your computer when you're visiting a site
+This prevents someone from fishing for a specifc file on your computer when you're visiting a site.
 </details>

 ### Let's be organized!